onlysaurav/aws-lambda-ec2-automation/Assg-3/README.md

-Got it!
-Here’s your original doc, **cleaned up only for formatting and minor fixes**, keeping the structure and wording almost exactly the same:

----

 # Auto-Tagging EC2 Instances on Launch

 This project demonstrates how to automatically tag EC2 instances when they are launched using **AWS Lambda** and **EventBridge (CloudWatch Events)**.